 Spiced Pecan Pie Bars

-1. Start by pitting your dates, and placing a pan of water (about 3 cups) on to boil.
+1. Start by pitting the dates and placing a pan of water (about 3 cups) on to boil.

 2. When water is boiling, pour carefully into a bowl with the dates and soak for one hour.

-3. To make the crust, preheat oven to 350, and mix almond flour, coconut sugar, and baking powder in a medium sized bowl.
+3. To make the crust, preheat oven to 350℉, and mix almond flour, coconut sugar, and baking powder in a medium sized bowl.

-4. Melt 1 tbsp ghee on the stove, and pour into a small bowl.
-Mix egg into ghee, add vanilla, then pour the wet mix into the flour bowl.
+4. Melt 1 Tbs ghee on the stove, and pour into a small bowl.
+Mix egg into ghee, add vanilla, then pour the wet mix into the flour mixture

 5. Combine well until a sticky dough forms.

-6. With your hands, form a dough ball, and place on a piece of parchment paper, and flatten like a pizza.
+6. With your hands, form a dough ball and place on a piece of parchment paper.
+Flatten like a pizza.

 7. Roll out until the crust is even in thickness, about 10 inches across in size.

-8. Bake on parchment paper (on a baking sheet) for 15 minutes.
-Set to cool.
+8. Bake on a baking sheet lined with parchment paper for 15 minutes.
+Set aside to cool.

-11. Once the paste has been spread evenly across the crust, take pecans and fry over medium low heat in a tbsp of ghee.
-Sprinkle in 2 tsp Garam Masala, then drizzle in 2 tbsp honey.
+11. Once the paste has been spread evenly across the crust, take pecans and fry over medium low heat in a Tbs of ghee.
+Sprinkle in 2 tsp Garam Masala, then drizzle in 2 Tbs honey.